Selecting a language will automatically trigger the translation of the page content.

 In any case, a receipt is given to you as soon as the Public Prosecutor's Office has registered your complaint.

-You must report the theft to your insurance within the time limit set out in your contract.
+You must report the flight to your assurance within the time limit set by your contract.

 This period must be at least 2 working days from the time of the facts or from the time you became aware of them.